EnterpriseDB/terraform-provider-biganimal/CONTRIBUTING.md

 ## Intro

-We welcome contributions to code, reporting defects, suggesting improvements and expanding documentation.
+We welcome contributions to code, reporting defects,suggesting improvements and expanding documentation.
 All members of the community, including contributors, are expected to uphold the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Report an Issue